What is your success rate?

 If the case is contested you will have to attend or send somebody that dealt with the case to explain the nature of the debt to the court.

-Can somebody from your company appear as a witness?
+your company appear as a witness?

 Subject to location and availability it is possible for somebody to attend court

 by arrangement.
 Note: There will be a charge for this and overnight expenses will apply for travel of more than

 60 miles from base.

 Can you provide me with copies of correspondence?

 Copies of correspondence received from your debtor will be faxed or posted to you when they are

 received.
 An administrational charge will be made for further copies or a

 written progress report.

 What are the chances of the debtor paying if a

 In our experience actually getting paid depends on a

 number of things.
 If they have the money or assets to cover all the costs then the chances of getting paid are good.
 Unfortunately obtaining a

 Judgment and actually getting paid are often two different things.
 Many debtors pay up as soon as

 judgment is awarded.
 Others pay in instalments and more pay after enforcement.
 Remember that some debtors don't actually have the money.
 Individuals on low pay or company's with no assets

 may offer little chance of success, that is why we recommend a Basic Search & a Property Ownership Report before commencing legal action.

 How long will court action take?

 County Courts vary and some are faster than others.
 It usually take about 7 days after the Claim is processed for the defendant to receive it.
 If they don't pay immediately they have about 28 days to reply otherwise

-by default.
+judgment can be requested by default.
 If they do contest the case it can take at least a month or two for a trial date and judges directions and other things can drag proceedings into months.
 Enforcement can produce quick results but can also last up to a year.

 Can I use Credit Reference Reports or Companies House reports in court?